What is a Women in Mining (WIM) organisation?

 See below participating WIM Organisations in the Global WIM Summit – March 2021

-IWiM’s leadership role
+IWIM’s leadership role

-Although they share a common vision, the specific objectives and forms of WIM organisations vary: IWiM’s role is to support and complement the activities, services and growth of WIM organisations worldwide to better serve women in the mining sector globally, particularly in regions where there is no WIM organisation.
+Although they share a common vision, the specific objectives and forms of WIM organisations vary: IWIM’s role is to support and complement the activities, services and growth of WIM organisations worldwide to better serve women in the mining sector globally, particularly in regions where there is no WIM organisation.
 This mirrors the truly global nature of the mining sector, and the gender equality agenda within it, whilst recognising the importance of addressing local or group-specific issues at the appropriate level.

-IWiM develops global projects, campaigns, connections and resources which do not duplicate or overlap with those of WIM organisations; in addition, all IWiM initiatives and resources are open to WIM organisations to participate in and benefit from, for their organisation or members.
-And each WIM organisation can access the resources, support and network of IWiM.
+IWIM develops global projects, campaigns, connections and resources which do not duplicate or overlap with those of WIM organisations; in addition, all IWIM initiatives and resources are open to WIM organisations to participate in and benefit from, for their organisation or members.
+And each WIM organisation can access the resources, support and network of IWIM.

 Meeting of WIM organisation Leaders during PDAC 2020